spring-projects/spring-boot/README.md

   define their own beans.
 * `@Conditional` is an annotation in Spring 4.0 that allows you to control which parts of an application are used at runtime.
-Spring Bootstrap provides some concrete implementations of conditional configuration, e.g. `@ConditionalOnBean`, `@ConditionalOnMissingBean` and `@ConditionalOnClass`.
+Spring Zero provides some concrete implementations of conditional configuration, e.g. `@ConditionalOnBean`, `@ConditionalOnMissingBean` and `@ConditionalOnClass`.

-### Spring Bootstrap Actuator
+### Spring Actuator

-Spring Bootstrap Actuator uses auto-configuration features to decorate your application with features that make it instantly deployable and supportable in production.
+Spring Actuator uses auto-configuration features to decorate your application with features that make it instantly deployable and supportable in production.
 For instance if you are writing a JSON web service then it will provide a server, security, logging, externalized